kimtth/awesome-azure-openai-llm/section/survey_ref.md

   - [Large Language Models: A Survey](https://arxiv.org/abs/2402.06196): 🏆Well organized visuals and contents [9 Feb 2024]
   - [A Survey of Transformers](https://arxiv.org/abs/2106.04554):[[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2106.04554)] [8 Jun 2021]
   - [A Survey of Large Language Models](https://arxiv.org/abs/2303.18223):[[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2303.18223)] [v1: 31 Mar 2023 - v15: 13 Oct 2024]
+  - [A Primer on Large Language Models and their Limitations](https://arxiv.org/abs/2412.04503): A primer on LLMs, their strengths, limits, applications, and research, for academia and industry use.
+[3 Dec 2024]
 - State of AI
   - [Retool: Status of AI](https://retool.com/reports): A Report on AI In Production [2023](https://retool.com/reports/state-of-ai-2023) -> [2024](https://retool.com/blog/state-of-ai-h1-2024)
   - [The State of Generative AI in the Enterprise](https://menlovc.com/2023-the-state-of-generative-ai-in-the-enterprise-report/) [ⓒ2023]